The Family Educational Rights And Privacy Act (FERPA)

 The purpose of the Act (FERPA) is to afford students certain rights with respect to their education records.
 They are:

 - The right to inspect and review the student’s education records within forty-five (45) days of the day MSP receives a request for access.
-The student should submit a request for review to the registrar who will then notify the student when the records are available for review.
+The student must submit a written request for review to the Director of Student Services/Registrar.
+MSP will arrange for access and notify the student of the time and place where the records may be inspected.
 MSP education records do not include:

 - records created by MSP personnel that are in the sole possession of the writer and are not accessible or revealed to any other person;